This spot has been added by

-Looking to explore a single spot with a superb barrier reef that is well preserved and teeming with fish, and with seagrass beds full of green turtles and stingrays?
+Looking to explore a single spot with a nice barrier reef that is well preserved and teeming with fish, and with seagrass beds full of green turtles and stingrays?
 Then head for Akumal, the most famous and busiest spot in the Mayan Riviera.
-Facing a white sandy beach lined with coconut trees, the crystal-clear waters are the guarantee (despite the high visitor numbers) of an exceptional snorkeling experience.
+Facing a white sandy beach lined with coconut trees, the crystal-clear waters are the guarantee (despite the high visitor numbers and the restricting turtles sighting rules) of a great snorkeling experience.

 The small village of Akumal is in the heart of Riviera Maya, about 22 miles/35km south of Playa del Carmen and 15 miles/25km north of Tulum.
-All the group taxis (known locally as vans or “collectivos”) that travel non-stop along federal route 307 stop there.
-They come by every 5 minutes, costing 30 pesos per trip and per person from Playa del Carmen, and 20 pesos from Tulum or Puerto Aventuras.
-Traditional buses stop at the same places and are a little cheaper, but run less often.
+You can easily reach the area with group taxis (known locally as vans or “collectivos”), regular bus lines, or taxi.
 If you’re coming by car, you should be aware that it can be hard to find free parking.

-The spot can be divided into two distinct areas: the seagrass beds, visited by green turtles and southern stingrays, near the beach, and the barrier reef, divided at one point by a pass, some 250-300 meters off shore.
+The spot can be divided into two distinct areas: the seagrass beds, visited by green sea turtles and southern stingrays, near the beach, and the barrier reef, divided at one point by a pass, some 250-300 meters offshore.

 Sea turtles are a very familiar sight in Akumal Bay.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them: